 - Publication Date: December 10, 2018

 If you are looking for a get-rich-quick scheme, this book is not for you.
-On the other hand, if you are looking for a practical approach with real-world advice that you can start implementing today, then this is the book for you.
+On the other hand, if you are looking for a practical approach to take control of your finances with real-world advice that you can start implementing today, then this is the book for you.

 I divided this book into four sections: Cash, Credit, Investments, and Risk.